bhauman/clojure-mcp/README.md

 # Clojure MCP: REPL-Driven Development with AI Assistance

-ClojureMCP is an MCP server Clojure!
+ClojureMCP is an MCP server for Clojure!

 ## Table of Contents